[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 You can convey this kind of nuance from this grammar.
 Do you get it?

 Here, 물어보다 “to ask” does not have a final consonant, so you add -나 마나 to make 물어보나 마나 “no use asking.”
-Let’s read the next sentence.
+Let’s read the following sentence.

 그 사람 발표는 들으나 마나 별것 없을 거야.

-I can guess that person’s presentation will be nothing special, even without listening.
+I can guess that a person’s presentation will be nothing special, even without listening.

 I would be very sad if someone said this to me.
 So, I’ll do my best not to receive this kind of comment.